STV: Multiple-Seat Ranked-Choice Voting

 (The MD5 checksums can be used to verify that the files have not been tampered with.)

 The program is written to be (relatively) easy to read, and is well-commented for the benefit of non-Perl-readers.
-Please send feedback about the quality and accuracy of the comments as well.

 Those new to STV might be interested in reading the program as a precise algorithmic definition of the counting process.
 Familiarity with Perl is helpful, but the program should be readable by most programmers.